How to become an art therapist

 You may be able to do an arts therapist degree apprenticeship.

-You'll usually need a qualification and experience in art, drama or music to apply.
+You'll usually need a qualification or experience in art, drama or music to apply.

 To do this apprenticeship, you'll need: